 What is Fulbright Student Program?

 The U.S. Department of State funded Fulbright Student Program started in Mongolia in 1995 and the Government of Mongolia funded program started in 2011.
-Starting 2022, the two programs will have a joint selection process supporting a total of 13-15 grantees each year.
+Starting 2022, the two programs joined the selection process and is supporting up to 15 grantees each year.

 Fulbright Student Program in Mongolia supports study in most fields of study but will give priority to candidates who plan to pursue studies in following fields: